Skip to content

 What is a Bot

-In Dandy we want to make sure all the things you do have a distinct name to isolate them from your projects code.
-Bots should represent a distinct and singular thing you want to do within your project.
+In Dandy, we want to make sure all the things you do have a distinct name to isolate them from your project's code.
+Bots should represent a singular action you want to do within your project.

 from dandy import Bot, Prompt